 Vertical - Move between pages by swiping up / down.

 Horizontal - Move between pages by swiping left / right.

 Jump - Views 1 full page at time.

 Continuous - Allows partial view of pages as you swipe through the script.

 Curl - Animates the page turn as if you were turning a page in a binder!

-Fit - A full script page will be shown on the screen regardless of screen orientation.
+Fit - A full script page will be displayed regardless of screen orientation.
 You might have to zoom in to make notes.

 Fill - A full script page fills the width of the screen at all times.
-You might have to scroll up / down.
+You might have to scroll up / down to make notes.

-Adaptive - Changes with your device configuration.
+Adaptive - Changes with device configuration.
 When the device is held in Portrait, it's Fit.
-When the device is held in Landscape, it's Fill.
+In Landscape, it's Fill.

 How can I use Auto Scroll?